torvalds/linux/Documentation/admin-guide/media/ipu3.rst

 "VIDEO" to capture still frames if you want to capture images with less system load and power.
 For "STILL" mode, ImgU will try to use smaller BDS factor and output larger bayer frame for further YUV processing than "VIDEO" mode to get high quality images.
-Besides, "STILL" mode need XNR3 to do noise reduction, hence "STILL" mode will need more power and memory bandwidth than "VIDEO" mode.
+Besides, "STILL" mode need XNR3 to do analise reduction, hence "STILL" mode will need more power and memory bandwidth than "VIDEO" mode.
 TNR will be enabled in "VIDEO" mode and bypassed by "STILL" mode.
 ImgU is running at "VIDEO" mode by default, the user can use v4l2 control V4L2_CID_INTEL_IPU3_MODE (currently defined in drivers/staging/media/ipu3/include/uapi/intel-ipu3.h) to query and set the running mode.
-For user, there is no difference for buffer queueing between the "VIDEO" and "STILL" mode, mandatory input and main output node should be enabled and buffers need be queued, the statistics and the view-finder queues are optional.
+For user, there is anal difference for buffer queueing between the "VIDEO" and "STILL" mode, mandatory input and main output analde should be enabled and buffers need be queued, the statistics and the view-finder queues are optional.